 - There’s a wonderful statue of Buffalo Bill on Washington Ave. (the little girl on his shoulders is his granddaughter).
 Every July, Golden celebrates Buffalo Bill Days with a pancake breakfast, parade and a downtown Wild West Show.

 - A block away is a statue of another man destined to have a large impact on Golden.
 In 1872, a young brewer from Germany was walking near Clear Creek and discovered many cool springs of crystal water.
 He knew water was a major ingredient in beer, so he opened a brewery.
 His name was Adolph Herrman Joseph Coors.
 Today, his brewery is the largest single-site brewery in the world, producing 13 million barrels of beer a year, about 4.3 billion bottles – or 221,000 bottles of beer for every resident in Golden.
-You can take a free tour of the brewery daily, and afterwards sample three free glasses.
+You can take a tour of the brewery daily, and afterwards sample three free glasses.

 - One of America’s favorite candies, Jolly Rancher, also comes from Golden.
 The sour treats were first created in 1949 by Bill and Dorothy Harmsen.
 They called their shop the Jolly Rancher to suggest a hospitable, western place.
 Originally, Jolly Rancher was an old-fashioned candy store located on Washington Ave., producing ice cream, chocolate and hard candy.
 Today, the Hershey Company owns Jolly Rancher, but Golden still has several places selling old fashioned candy and ice cream, including Golden Goods and Golden Sweets.